Thivyadhanasegaran/webapp/README.md

 • Two workflows have been developed: test-build and test-checker.
 • Test-checker workflow includes integration tests, building project artifacts, Packer initialization, formatting, and validation commands.
 • Test-validator workflow also contains integration tests and builds project artifacts.
 Additionally, it includes authentication, Packer initialization, Packer building, and the creation of a custom image upon merge.

+## Assignment 05:
+• Packer template has been updated to remove mysql installation step in install_dependencies shell script.
+• DB configuration and user creation are achieved through terraform code.